Annual Gynecology Exams in Naperville, Illinois

 What to Expect for Your Annual Gynecology Exams

-In addition to checking your height, weight, and blood pressure, Dr. Wright will ask you questions about your general health, menstrual period and sexual activities.
-During your exam, Dr. Wright will perform the following exams and tests.
+In addition to checking your height, weight, and blood pressure, our team will ask you questions about your general health, menstrual period and sexual activities.
+During your exam, our team will perform the following exams and tests.
 If the doctor is male, a female nurse remains in the room during your exam.

 Breast Exam

-During your breast exam, Dr. Wright will check your breasts for signs of any potential problems, such as a lump.
+During your breast exam, our team will check your breasts for signs of any potential problems, such as a lump.
 He or she will examine each breast by moving his or her fingers around your breast in a pattern.
 You may also be shown how to perform monthly self-examinations.

 Pelvic Exam

-During your pelvic exam, Dr. Wright will examine your vagina, cervix and reproductive organs.
-Once you place your feet against footrests at the end of the examining table and slide forward, Dr. Wright will then insert an instrument called a speculum into your vagina to gently spread the walls apart to examine the area.
-Dr. Wright then places one or two gloved, lubricated fingers into your vagina and the other hand presses on your abdomen from the outside to check the size, position, and shape of your internal pelvic organs.
+During your pelvic exam, our team will examine your vagina, cervix and reproductive organs.
+Once you place your feet against footrests at the end of the examining table and slide forward, our team will then insert an instrument called a speculum into your vagina to gently spread the walls apart to examine the area.
+Our team then places one or two gloved, lubricated fingers into your vagina and the other hand presses on your abdomen from the outside to check the size, position, and shape of your internal pelvic organs.
 The pelvic exam may feel a bit uncomfortable, but should not hurt.

 Pap Smear